Perfectionism (psychology): Normal vs. neurotic

-D. E. Hamachek in 1978 argued for two contrasting types of perfectionism, classifying people as tending towards normal perfectionism or neurotic perfectionism.
+In 1978, D. E. Hamachek argued for two contrasting types of perfectionism, classifying people as tending towards normal perfectionism or neurotic perfectionism.
 Normal perfectionists are more inclined to pursue perfection without compromising their self-esteem, and derive pleasure from their efforts.
 Neurotic perfectionists are prone to strive for unrealistic goals and feel dissatisfied when they cannot reach them.
 Hamachek offers several strategies that have been proven useful in helping people change from maladaptive towards healthier behavior.
-Contemporary research supports the idea that these two basic aspects of perfectionistic behavior, as well as other dimensions such as "nonperfectionism", can be differentiated.
+Contemporary research supports the idea that these two basic aspects of perfectionist behavior, as well as other dimensions such as "nonperfectionism", can be differentiated.
 They have been labeled differently, and are sometimes referred to as positive striving and maladaptive evaluation concerns, active and passive perfectionism, positive and negative perfectionism, and adaptive and maladaptive perfectionism.
 Although there is a general perfectionism that affects all realms of life, some researchers contend that levels of perfectionism are significantly different across different domains (i.e. work, academic, sport, interpersonal relationships, home life).

 However, it is debated whether perfectionism can be adaptive and has positive aspects.
 In fact, recent research suggests that what is termed "adaptive perfectionism" is associated with suicidal thinking, depression, eating disorders, poor health and early mortality.
 Some researchers argue that, certainly, a construct that causes people to think more about suicide, and places them at risk for depression, eating disorders, poor health, and early mortality is far from one that is adaptive.
 In fact, there is no empirical support for the assertion that a healthy form of perfectionism exists.
 Instead, what has been termed adaptive perfectionism has little relation to perfectionism and has more to do with striving for excellence.
 A relentless striving for unreasonably high expectations that are rarely achieved and an avoidance of imperfection at all costs is what distinguishes perfectionism from excellencism.
 Perfectionism therefore extends beyond adaptive strivings and is not a synonym for excellence or conscientiousness.
 Numerous researchers advise against using the term "adaptive perfectionism" as it is inappropriate for a personality trait.

 There is some literature that supports the usage of adaptive perfectionism when used in comparison with maladaptive perfectionism.
 Differences were found when these two dimensions of perfectionism were paired with the Big Five personality traits.
-For example, adaptive perfectionism was found to predict openness, conscientiousness, and extraversion.
-While maladaptive perfectionism was found to predict neuroticism.
+For example, adaptive perfectionism was found to predict openness, conscientiousness, and extraversion, while maladaptive perfectionism was found to predict neuroticism.

 Strivings vs. concerns

-J. Stoeber and K. Otto suggested in a narrative review that perfectionism consists of two main dimensions: perfectionistic strivings and perfectionistic concerns.
-Perfectionistic strivings are associated with positive aspects of perfectionism; perfectionistic concerns are associated with negative aspects (see below).
+Psychologists J. Stoeber and K. Otto suggested that perfectionism consists of two main dimensions: perfectionist strivings and perfectionist concerns.
+Perfectionist strivings are associated with positive aspects of perfectionism; perfectionist concerns are associated with negative aspects (see below).